 If you are raising a teen or a soon to be teen, or if you simply have a human in your life who’s in the middle of those challenging years—a nephew, niece, or the child of a friend—there are some things you need to know.
 In the fast-moving culture in which we live, there are new minefields popping up that many of us are unaware of as we go about our daily life.
 This is one of those that, for me, I thought I knew a bit about.
 But the breadth of this data shook the foundation of what I thought I knew.

-I recently discovered an analysis of teen texting codes performed by Brian Bason, CEO of Bark.
+With that in mind, I wanted to share some important data I also discovered, an analysis of teen texting codes performed by Brian Bason, CEO of Bark.
 The organization he heads is a safety app that parents and teens can download that monitors sites and services teens use.
 The purpose of the app is to look for red flag words and the context they’re using them in.